-Strengths Weaknesses al opportunities Vocational and teacher training faculties established in the cross border area; Serbia has recently reformed the National employment services, which can function as a vehicle for sharing experience and best practice transfer in the cross-border area; Vocational education institutions exist in the area; Existence of several institutions working to improve living standards of disabled people.
-Poor education and qualification structure of the population - especially in rural areas; Lack of sector-specific (i.e. tourism, agriculture) education facilities; Lack of connection between education and needs of labour market; High unemployment levels - in particular along the immediate border areas; Limited access of the rural population to the formal educational system due to long distances, and poor public transport. Ď Opportunities Threats Education, Employment and equal Possibility of piloting alternative learning and teaching methods (distance learning, new curricula development etc.) because of poor accessibility to education institutions; Increased usage of national and private employment services - and cooperation of such institutions - across the border; Increased inclusion of vulnerable groups (including women, ethnic minorities, disabled etc.) in education system and labour market through activities adapted to their special needs; Development and introduction of new curricula supporting technical (vocational) education: IT, traditional production methods, skills necessary to run small businesses (bookkeeping, management etc); Increased cross border cooperation between educational institutions, labour market services and other relevant public institutions; Common planning of education and employment services on both sides of the border; Development of new/adapted curricula in vocational education institutions to support the introduction of EU regulations affecting production, sales and exports of goods.
-Continued isolation of the area will accelerate migration of educated or skilled young people; National employment services not sufficiently developed and adapted to special conditions of the cross-border area; Vicious circle of poverty and poor education possibilities will hinder further economic development; Introduction of border controls, and EU regulations will impose further restrictions on the movement of goods and persons across the border.
+- ø Strengths Weaknesses ē Jiti Vocational and teacher training faculties established in the cross border area; Poor education and qualification structure of the population - especially in Ž 英텔 Serbia has recently reformed the National employment services, which can function as a rural areas; 0 10 S vehicle for sharing experience and best practice transfer in the cross-border area; Lack of sector-specific (i.e. tourism, agriculture) education facilities; Ē ar Vocational education institutions exist in the area; Lack of connection between education and needs of labour market; ۳ 0 • Existence of several institutions working to improve living standards of disabled people.
+High unemployment levels - in particular along the immediate border areas;

+Limited access of the rural population to the formal educational system due to long distances, and poor public transport.
+Opportunities Threats Possibility of piloting alternative learning and teaching methods (distance learning, new curricula development etc.) because of poor accessibility to education institutions; Increased usage of national and private employment services - and cooperation of such institutions - across the border; Increased inclusion of vulnerable groups (including women, ethnic minorities, disabled etc.) in education system and labour market through activities adapted to their special needs; Development and introduction of new curricula supporting technical (vocational) education: IT, traditional production methods, skills necessary to run small businesses (bookkeeping, management etc); Increased cross border cooperation between educational institutions, labour market services and other relevant public institutions; Common planning of education and employment services on both sides of the border; Development of new/adapted curricula in vocational education institutions to support the Continued isolation of the area will accelerate migration of educated or skilled young people; National employment services not sufficiently developed and adapted to special conditions of the cross-border area; Vicious circle of poverty and poor education possibilities will hinder further economic development; Introduction of border controls, and EU regulations will impose further restrictions on the movement of goods and persons across the border.